LavX/yes-as-a-service-py/README.md

 ---

-## 👤 Original Author
+## 👤 Inspiration

-Original Node.js version created with creative stubbornness by [hotheadhacker](https://github.com/hotheadhacker)
+Inspired by the original Node.js version created by [hotheadhacker](https://github.com/hotheadhacker)

 ---

 ## 🌐 About the Maintainer

-This fork is maintained by **LavX**.
+This project is maintained by **LavX**.
 Explore more of my projects and services:

 ### 🚀 Services
 - **[LavX Managed Systems](https://lavx.hu)** – Enterprise AI solutions, RAG systems, and LLMOps.